icshwi/e3training/workbook/chapter05.md

 ## Development mode

 The development mode is instead intended to allow the developer to modify the source module, and utilizes `git clone` over `git submodule`.
-This allows us to make commits to the repository.
+This provides a method to use a forked copy of the source module, which allows you to commit changes even if you lack permission to push to the remote repository.

 Inside of `configure/`, you will find two files with the suffix `_DEV`: `CONFIG_MODULE_DEV` and `RELEASE_DEV` are the counterparts of `CONFIG_MODULE` and `RELEASE` used in the deployment mode.
 These counterpart files are nearly identical, except for: